-'Collaborate'.Alternatively, scroll down this page to see the topics under discussion at
+'Collaborate: Digital'.Alternatively, scroll down this page to see the topics that were under discussion at

 Event Introduction: Catherine Hawkins, Founder, Think!Sponsorship

 Topic One: Collaborative Trends

-Our opening session sets the tone for our Collaborate: Digital and reviews and reflects on the trend findings from the Frontier20 industry report—conducted pre and during CV-19.
-Think!Sponsorship attendees will hear exclusive findings from the 2020 survey.
+Our opening session set the tone for Collaborate: Digital and reviewed and reflected on the trend findings from the Frontier20 industry report—conducted pre and during CV-19.
+Think!Sponsorship attendees heard exclusive findings from the 2020 survey.

 Topic Two: Selling Collaboratively - Panel Discussion

 As sponsorship has become more integrated so objectives have become more sophisticated and wide-reaching, calling for sellers to create bespoke solutions with creative activation plans.
 In the advent of CV-19 dynamism, flexibility and collaboration have become central pillars that underpin enduring and successful partnerships.
-In this session we explore how the marketplace has and is evolving at rapid pace and the changing nature of sponsorship rights and assets.
-This session will be run as a panel discussion with sponsorship buyers and sponsorship sellers representing both ends of this spectrum.
+In this session we explored how the marketplace has and is evolving at rapid pace and the changing nature of sponsorship rights and assets.
+This session was run as a live panel discussion in the studio with sponsorship buyers and sponsorship sellers representing both ends of this spectrum.